Chithsukhicv/spring_mongo/README.md

 # spring_mongo
-This repository is created for the 3 days workshop on Full Stack Development with Bootstrap, MongoDB.
+This repository is created for the 3 days workshop on Full Stack Web Development with Bootstrap, MongoDB, Springboot